Archived event. This event has passed.

 This in-person conference, spanning two and a half days, will provide an opportunity to assess the contributions and challenges that these various instruments and other forms of solutions have brought to bear on minority and indigenous communities, which they are designed to protect and provide redress for.
 A central aim is to foster inclusive dialogue among academics, practitioners, and members of these various communities, in order to enhance existing conversations in these areas and to explore emerging issues of importance to these communities.

-We sincerely hope you find the Conference enriching and enlightening.
+We sincerely hope you find the conference enriching and enlightening.

-Co-chairs: Dr Damian Etone (University of Stirling) and Regina Paulose (CNS)
+- Dr Damian Etone (University of Stirling)

 The Conference Organising Committee